 So how can employers overcome the negative attitudes surrounding safety compliance training when the real-world stakes are so high?
 How can they motivate employees to take it seriously and move from their casual nice-to-know thinking to a need-to-know urgency?

 The content that is included in compliance training is mandated, so we asked the question, how can the material be framed and delivered in a way that captures attention?
-Leveraging a storytelling approach, we created hypothetical scenarios based on mishaps that befell workers who believed accidents would “never happen to them.”
+Leveraging a storytelling approach, you can create hypothetical scenarios based on mishaps that befell workers who believed accidents would “never happen to them.”

-The other theme appeals to workers’ sense of responsibility to their families or loved ones.
+- A sense of responsibility toward family or loved ones.
 In other words, if you won’t do this for yourself, do it for those who care about you most and who depend on you.
 After all, the ones who will suffer most if employees are gone or unable to work are those they neglected by not taking safety compliance training seriously in the first place.

-So don’t just give employees facts about safety.
+Don’t just give employees facts about safety and compliance.
 Instead, wrap them in stories that raise the stakes.
-More employees will take safety compliance training seriously when they’re asked to imagine the consequences of not doing so for those they care most about.
+More employees will take safety compliance eLearning seriously when they’re asked to imagine the consequences of not doing so for those they care most about.